Restoration Works, Inc.

 All paint shavings are collected in proper containers and are removed by a licensed hauler.

-We can restore any wood or steel furniture that can be brought to our facility.
+We can restore any wood or steel furniture piece that can be brought to our facility.
 This includes institutional furniture, pews, tables, chairs, and the like.
-We will use the same green process and the same restoration methods we provide for our other services.
+We will use the same green restoration process and methods we provide for all our other services.
 This includes finishes and structural strengthening.

-Many glazing options are available for your historic windows.
-Traditionalists can retain their existing glass and have either a putty glazing, or a custom milled wood glazing stop.
-Low E Coatings, Insulating Glass Units, Gas Filled IG Units, Safety Glazing, and Blast Resistant Laminated Glass options are also available.
+We provide any and all appropriate glazing options for your historic windows.
+We can retain the existing glass, and provide either traditional putty glazing, or a custom milled wood glazing stop that mocks the old putty line.
+We also provide Low E Coated Glass, Insulating Glass Units, Gas Filled Insulating Glass Units, Safety Glazing, and Blast Resistant Laminated Glass options.
 Whatever the application, Restoration Works, Inc. maintains the original shadow lines on the exterior for meeting visual historic requirements.
-All of our muntin sash applications are true divided lite.
-We also offer traditional and custom storm windows.
+All of our multilite sash applications are true divided lite.

 Our comprehensive window restoration program involves many steps.
-Our process includes stripping to bare wood, epoxy restoration in three rounds, (structural, aesthetic, and fine line), dutchmans and/or custom milling, tool sanding and sanding by hand, routing for conversion to insulating glass, custom milled wood glazing stops or putty, original glass, new glass, IG conversions, paint or stain finishes, weight and chain balance systems, high-tech weatherstripping, hardware restoration, and custom milled replacement windows with or without weight pockets.
-All of our restoration processes involve environmentally friendly components and recycling when possible.
+Our process includes stripping to bare wood using our award winning chemical-free stripping method; consolidation of the joinery; dutchmans and/or custom milling missing pieces; three rounds of epoxy restoration (structural, aesthetic, and fine line); tool sanding and hand sanding; routing for conversion to insulating glass; traditional putty glazing, or custom wood glass stops that mimic the putty line; restoring original glass, installing new single glass, or providing IG conversions; factory finish paint and staining services; full hardware restoration; high-tech weatherstripping; and custom milled windows if missing.
+All steps of our restoration processes emphasize environmentally friendly practices, and reusing or recycling all possible materials.